 How Vapor Deposition Creates A Metal Coating

-In the very distant past, I built and operated a machine for vapor deposition.
+I once built and operated a machine for vapor deposition.
 Imagine a glass bell jar connected to very powerful vacuum pumps.
-I had a good mechanical pump that gave me a vacuum of less than one millimeter of mercury pressure.
-(But that is only useful for sputtering.
-That requires a fairly high-voltage arc and electrodes composed of the metal that you want to deposit on a gemstone or other surface.
-Sputtering doesn’t give quite as good a result as evaporation).
+I had a good mechanical pump that created a vacuum of less than one millimeter of mercury pressure.
+But that’s only useful for sputtering.
+Evaporation requires a fairly high-voltage arc and electrodes composed of the metal that you want to deposit on a gemstone or other surface.
+Sputtering doesn’t give quite as good a result as evaporation.

 At that pressure, I activated a pair of large rings at a voltage of 10,000v AC.
-This bombarded the job with atoms of very active oxygen, which cleaned up any microscopic traces of organic material remaining after a very thorough initial cleaning.
-(In my case, the jobs were 3-inch glass concave lenses to be made into precise concave mirrors).
+This bombarded the job (in my case, 3-inch concave glass lenses) with atoms of very active oxygen, which cleaned up any microscopic traces of organic material remaining after a very thorough initial cleaning.

 During this bombardment process, the entire bell jar glowed with a pale violet-pink light.
-After a few seconds, this was switched off and the oil diffusion pump started up.
-This pump had no moving parts but could pull a vacuum of 0.00001mm of mercury pressure, but only if the majority of the air had been removed first by the mechanical “backing pump.”
+After a few seconds, I switched this off, and the oil diffusion pump started up.
+This pump had no moving parts but could pull a vacuum of 0.00001 mm of mercury pressure, but only if the mechanical “backing pump” had removed the majority of the air first.

 Sometimes, instead of using a tungsten coil, a little boat-shaped dish is used to contain the metal to be evaporated.
 Pure silica is often used, too.
 The vapor deposition process is completely controllable.
 You can create a coat of any thickness up to a micron or two.
 You can create an iridescent effect over rocks, glass, cabochons, or other cut gemstones.

-Vapor deposition is also called vacuum deposition.
-The process is widely used.
-In electron microscopy, viewing samples are gold coated this way, since the electron microscope can only accurately image a conductive surface.
+Vapor deposition, also called vacuum deposition, is a widely used process.
+In electron microscopy, viewing samples receive gold coatings this way, since the electron microscope can only accurately image a conductive surface.
 Plastics can also be “metalized.”
 Some plastic toy models have chromed parts made in this manner.

 It’s possible to hook up multiple electrodes or coils simultaneously in the vapor deposition process.
 Since they don’t have to be the same materials, you can deposit layers of a metal mixture that might be quite hard to produce by other means.